jconlon/eCVI/Non-Normative-Resources/EasierGuide-3.1.1.md

 where the CVI is issued.
 The resulting standard is, of necessity, a series of compromises.

-The Test element begins with an xs:IDREF attribute named AccessionRef that links to an Accession.
+The `Test` element begins with an `xs:IDREF` attribute named `AccessionRef` that links to an `Accession`.
 This tiny detail is what makes the rest of the compromise work.
 If all we communicate in the eCVI itself is a vague, “Test for disease X was negative,” we may not have sufficient precision about the testing to make important decisions.
-But information contained in the Accession allows—admittedly future—interoperability with laboratory information integration.
+But information contained in the `Accession` allows—admittedly future—interoperability with laboratory information integration.
 For example, the National Animal Health Laboratory Network (NAHLN) laboratory result messaging protocol contains the same accession and animal information.
 Using the eCVI data to query the NAHLN data would provide a much richer picture of the diagnostic information.
-Realization of this possibility will require much broader adoption of both standard protocols, but the foundation is being laid in this one little, required, AccessionRef attribute.
+Realization of this possibility will require much broader adoption of both standard protocols, but the foundation is being laid in this one little, required, `AccessionRef` attribute.

-The body of the Test element consists of a series of one or more Result elements.
-The Result element has a ResultName attribute that is either “RESULT” or “COMMENT” to distinguish deterministic result values from interpretation comments.
-It then has one of three possible result types, ResultInteger, ResultString, or ResultFloat.
-As these element names imply, they have defined data types of xs:integer, xs:string, and xs:float.
+The body of the `Test` element consists of a series of one or more `Result` elements.
+The `Result` element has a `ResultName` attribute that is either “RESULT” or “COMMENT” to distinguish deterministic result values from interpretation comments.
+It then has one of three possible result types, `ResultInteger`, `ResultString`, or `ResultFloat`.
+As these element names imply, they have defined data types of `xs:integer`, `xs:string`, and `xs:float`.

 ```xml
 <xs:element name="Result" minOccurs="1" maxOccurs="unbounded">